cpuguy83/docker-nagios/README.md

 ## Docker-Nagios ##

 Basic Docker image for running Nagios.<br />
-This is running Nagios 4.0.2
+This is running Nagios 4.0.5

+You should either link a mail container in as "mail" or set MAIL_SERVER, otherwise mail will not work.

 ### Knobs ###
 - NAGIOSADMIN_USER=nagiosadmin